Qaisarm/ReactWeatherApp/README.md

         npm start

-  A new browser window will at  http://localhost:8080/
+  A new browser window will open at  http://localhost:8080/

   To see the Weather details, type city names of Sweden.